incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

   1) Todos with valid request attributes will create a Todo and return 201 Failure/Error: post '/todos', params: {title: "Todo-1", description:'First todo' }, as: :json

      ActionController::RoutingError:
-     <span style="color:red">No route matches [POST] "/todos"</span>.

-I need not have to ponder on what to do next, the spec failure suggested what needs to be fixed and that is the route.
+I need not ponder what to do next as the spec failure suggested what needed fixing.

 GREEN:
     found routes.rb in app/config directory and added the route as following